adityaponnada/adityaponnada.github.io/_pages/projects.md

         Modeling developer preferences
       </p>
       <p markdown="1" style="margin: 0;">
         Developed discrete choice models to understand developer preferences for the MongoDB Atlas platform by conducting large-scale MaxDiff surveys globally.
 These surveys captured trade-offs between cost and performance features, revealing distinct preferences between novice and experienced developers.
 Insights guided the prioritization of A/B experiments for personalized Atlas home page experiences, resulting in a ~XX% improvement in key performance indicators.
-This work enhanced feature optimization and aligned the platform with developer needs.
       </p>
     </div>
   </div>